LLNL/spawnnet/examples/README.md

 a group of all processes on the same node, and another group of processes to serve as leader representative processes across nodes.

 [comm.c](comm.c)     - demo to create world, node, and leader groups and package them into a single structure

+[create.c](create.c) - demo to create and free comm structure

 ## Barrier, Allreduce, Bcast
 In some cases, an MPI library may need to synchronize processes